 If you looked up this website, it probably means you heard my music somewhere and you liked it.
 Thank you!
 I've done a lot of things musically and am lucky enough to have a lot of people listening to my music through different services, which is wonderful.
-So, I'm not going to bore you hear by writing out my musical resume.
+So, I'm not going to bore you here by writing out my musical resume.
 If you're reading this, you probably already like the music, so I'll tell you a little bit about the person behind the guitar(s)!

 I have been playing guitar for a lot longer than I have not been playing guitar.
 I think I stopped counting how long I've been playing guitar after that number reached 30 years.
 I play pretty much strictly acoustic guitar, which is a big surprise to me since I grew up listening to mostly Punk Rock and Heavy Metal.
 I've released a whole bunch of albums at this point, I lost track after the 10th one.
 I live in Colorado and have recorded most of my albums with Chadzilla at his great studio in Denver.
-I've played many, many gigs although I've slowed down quite a bit with that to really focus on recording for a while.

 I tried for years to play in bands and that's really what I wanted to do, but it never really worked very well, probably due to my personality - I'm a bit of a control freak and I take music very, very seriously.
 Plus, I spent a lot of time by myself as a kid and I think it kind of set my personality to be very good at working alone.
 Actually, which came first?
 Did I become a "solo artist" because I spent so much time alone or was my personality already set to prefer working alone so I just gravitated towards that?
 I don't know, but it has seemed to be much more impactful for me to play solo guitar as opposed to being a member of a band.
 Which, as I said, was not my choice!
 Being in a band is very cool and members of bands are seen as the really cool people.
 I really wanted to be cool like that, but it just never seemed to work out.
 I think there's an invisible "cool" force field with bands that sort of disqualifies me.
 I can play guitar really well, but as hard as I've tried, I've never quite been able to achieve "cool" status.
 I think this invisible force field prevents me from being able to make this work.
 Oh well.
 Playing solo is what I do.

-I struggled for years in bands that I put my all into but just went nowhere.
+I struggled for years in bands that I put my all into, but they just went nowhere.
 Meanwhile, I was booked for solo guitar gigs all the time and those were always successful.
 For some reason, I couldn't or wouldn't see the path that was naturally opening up for me.
 I have spent a lot of time fighting with Fate in my life, but I do believe that there is a path that is sort of set, at least for me.
 Once I stopped resisting the solo guitar path, music stopped being a struggle and has been really productive and great ever since.

 When I compose music, my primary tool is pencil and paper.
 I sit and work things out on the guitar and then I notate songs so I don't forget them.
 At least 50% of the songs I write are not very good, 25% are o.k. and the last 25% are good enough to perform or record.
 But, without that 75% failure rate, the successes never happen, at least for me.